 A festival made for serious aficionados, the Melbourne International Jazz Festival is jazz done right.
 Every care is taken to program intelligent yet accessible work, in settings that showcase the best of Melbourne.

-The previous three festivals dealt with various aspects of live jazz — the audience, the player and the language.
-This year, it was time to focus on the sound.
+2016 was another big year.
+While the previous three festivals (2013-2015) dealt with various aspects of live jazz (the audience, the player and the language), in 2016, it was time to focus on the sound.

 Of course, the idea of seeing sound was a tantalising brief for our designers.
 Initial concepts centred around a waveform, which could be used across the marketing campaign.
 Inspiration came from footage of the jazz greats playing live.
 The challenge was to turn all of this energy into a design.